tweag/nickel/doc/manual/typing.md

 }
 ```

-As long as we operate on constants, dynamic type error can be sufficient.
+As long as we operate on basic data (numbers, strings, etc.), dynamic type error
-Let us introduce an error on the last line of the previous example:
+can be sufficient.
+Let us introduce an error on the last line of the previous
+example:

 ```nickel
 {